Do you know how much sleep your body needs to function at its best? It’s not a trick question.

 How do you know if you need more sleep?

-It might seem obvious but in case you need a reminder, some of the signs of insufficient sleep are:
+Some of the other signs of insufficient sleep are:

 - falling asleep on the couch after dinner